MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 ![Multiple languages configured on a single online channel](media/channel-mapping-9.png)

-All of the languages can then be configured on the channel as shown below.
-Notice each language has been configured with the locale for the path.
+The languages can then be configured on the e-commerce site within site builder as shown below.
+Notice each language has been configured with the locale for the path giving each language a unique URL.

 ![Multiple languages configured on a site](media/channel-mapping-10.png)